markmoxon/c64-elite-flicker-free/README.md

 * c1652 from the VICE emulator, which can be downloaded from the [VICE site](https://vice-emu.sourceforge.io).

-Let's look at how to patch Commodore 64 Elite to get those flicker-free ships.
+Given these, let's look at how to patch Commodore 64 Elite to get those flicker-free ships.

 ### Applying the patch

 The patching process is implemented by a bash script called `build.sh` in the root folder of the repository.
 If any of BeebAsm, Python or c1541 are not on your path, then you can either fix this, or you can edit the `$beebasm`, `$python` or `$c1541` variables in the first three lines of `build.sh` to point to their locations.

-You also need to change directory to the repository folder (i.e. the same folder as `build.sh`), and make the script executable.
+You also need to change directory to the repository folder (i.e. the same folder as `build.sh`), and make sure the `build.sh` script is executable.

 All being well, doing the following: